-When should hearing protection be used?
+When hearing protection should be used

 Hearing protection should be issued to employees:

-- where extra protection is needed above what has been achieved using noise control;
+- where extra protection is needed above what has been achieved using noise control

-- as a short-term measure while other methods of controlling noise are being developed.
+- as a short-term measure while other methods of controlling noise are being developed

 You should not use hearing protection as an alternative to controlling noise by technical and organisational means.